We know the struggle because we lived it.

 I’m an Occupational Therapist with extensive experience working across homes, schools, and therapy settings.
 My focus is on helping children build the foundations for independence — through self-regulation, organisation, and everyday participation.

 Growing up, I was the kid who could focus when things made sense but easily felt overwhelmed when they didn’t.
-That shaped how I practise today.
+That transformed how I practise today.
 I know how hard it is to navigate daily life without the right support — and how different things feel when it’s broken down step by step.